chaoticgd/wrench/docs/wrench_text_format.md

 		boolean_attribute: true

 		the_child {
-			string_attribute: 'This is a string.'
+			string_attribute: "This is a string."
 		}

 		Example nested.inner {
-			array_attribute: ['This' 'is' 'an ' 'array.']
+			array_attribute: ["This" "is" "an" "array."]
 		}
 	}